 Prepare only the context the next step needs

-prepare() curates the current step’s input:prepare() is not a state dump.
-It is a prompt-ready view of state.Use reduce to define what the agent remembers
+prepare() curates the current step’s input:prepare() is not a state dump — it is a prompt-ready view of state.Use reduce to define what the agent remembers

 - state is where you keep the compressed working memory